 Whatever you choose, don't be afraid to go all out.
 This is your chance to make your party a lasting holiday memory—and maybe an ongoing tradition, too.

 Remember how fun it was to go to a winter wonderland dance as a kid?
 Well, relive that magic—minus the awkward phase and curfew—with this themed party.
-Ask your friends to wear '80s or '90s-style formalwear and create a photo booth that mimics what you had in the high school gym.
-Then clear the way for a dance floor, and play some throwback hits.
+Ask your friends to wear '80s or '90s-style formalwear and create a photo booth that mimics what you had in your high school gym.
+Then clear the way for a dance floor and play some throwback hits.

 Ask your guests to put the least amount of effort into their wardrobes as possible—by showing up in their pajamas.
 As long as their pajamas are holiday-themed, they'll fit right in to a cozy setting of fuzzy blankets, floor pillows, and maybe even a small fort.
 Then, turn on film favorites like White Christmas or The Holiday, and have everyone gather round.

 What to Serve: Keep the menu limited to things that can be easily shared during a movie marathon.
 Popcorn is a must, of course, as well as candy.
 This recipe from Half Baked Harvest for roasted nuts and pretzels should be perfect.

 Crank up the heaters and pull out the bathing suits, because this party is all about having a tropical getaway at the start of winter.
 Make sure your guests know to show up in vacation-ready outfits—think frayed denim, tank tops, and sunglasses—and deck your halls with Hawaiian-inspired décor.
 You can make a photo booth using raffia and fake palms, too.

 What to Serve: As part of your tropical theme, your dishes should be colorful, flavorful, and perfect for a day at the beach.
 These hot honey pineapple wedges from How Sweet Eats fit that bill.